mtempleheald/mtempleheald.github.io/_posts/2019-01-07-serverless-application-azure-devops.md

 It isn't perfect of course, there are some known issues:
 * ~~Scores continue adding on even if all ticked off - API logic wrong~~ Fixed
+* ~~Plan costing money, something isn't right about the functionapp deployment yet, consumption plan should be free (at low volumes).~~
 * Clicking too quickly misrepresents the status as evidenced by the history of throws - 2 choices (possibly both):
-    * throttling within Angular controller, checksum-esque
+    * throttling within Angular controller, checksum-esque, possibly store actions in local queue before calling API (web worker?)
     * incremement version within the API, check that requests are received in order, depends upon data persistence but may be better solution
 * Skip function totally broken (symptom of the above)
-* Initial load is extremely slow (several seconds) and it appears to be broken.
+* Initial load is extremely slow (several seconds) and it *appears* to be broken.
 Possibly send a dummy request in the background to hide this from the user.
-* Buttons jump about a bit due to flexbox/ grid layout, would be nice to fix this
+* Buttons jump about a bit due to flexbox/ grid layout and conditional display of skip, would be nice to fix this
-* Plan costing money, something isn't right about the functionapp deployment yet, consumption plan should be free (at low volumes).

 There's also outstanding work to do:
 * Deployments building up in storage, no need to keep history of deployments so need to add clear step to release pipeline (start).
-* Truly understand functionapp ARM deployment to get a handle on costs.
+* Better understand Azure's inner workings, or terminology at least, I feel that I'm missing something (or the documentation is).
+Possibly I'm just more pedantic than most users, I want to understand it, not just get it working.